RanHao1999/SWA-Data-Analysis/README.md

 This repository provides:

 - Accurate **GMM-based separation** of ions (core / beam / α)
-- **Parallelised GMM** with block-wise warm-start for high efficiency
+- **Parallelised GMM** with block-wise warm-start for high efficiency (have to sacrifice some accuracy though)
 - Tools for **time-series extraction**, **diagnostic plotting**, and **movie generation**
 - A **collar-generation module** to prepare ALPS-ready inputs